b-musketeers/b-musketeers.github.io/aboutus.md

 **Who are we?**
 <br>
 The ₿-Musketeers are simply a collective of individuals with a common interest.
-We meet regularly to discuss what is happening in the world around us and can often be found consuming content/ideas that relate to Bitcoin, Economics, Technology, Privacy and everything inbetween.
+We meet regularly to discuss what is happening in the world around us and can often be found consuming content/ideas that relate to Bitcoin, Economics, Technology, Privacy and everything in-between.
 This website is a means by which we wish to give back to a community that has provided a wealth of information to us and, hopefully, to help others find signal in the noise.
 <br>

 ---